-TRLPA §§ 8.01, 8.02; TBOC §§ 11.051, 11.058.
+&lt;sup>551 TRLPA §§ 8.01, 8.02; TBOC §§ 11.051, 11.058.

-Under TRLPA § 6.02 and TBOC § 153.155(b) a general partner has a right to withdraw which cannot be eliminated by the partnership agreement, although the partnership may prohibit withdrawal and violation thereof can result in the general partner being liable for damages.
+&lt;sup>553 Under TRLPA § 6.02 and TBOC § 153.155(b), a general partner has a right to withdraw which cannot be eliminated by the partnership agreement, although the partnership may prohibit withdrawal and violation thereof can result in the general partner being liable for damages.
 TRLPA § 6.03 and TBOC § 153.110 provide that a limited partner may withdraw in accordance with the partnership agreement; previously a limited partner could withdraw on six months notice if the partnership agreement were silent on limited partner withdrawal.
-Under TBOC § 11.058(b), as amended in 2007 by H.B.
-1737, a winding up of a limited a court of competent jurisdiction dissolving the partnership because (a) the economic purpose of the partnership is likely to be unreasonably frustrated, (b) a partner has engaged in conduct relating to the partnership that makes it not reasonably practicable to carry on the business in the partnership with that partner, or (c) it is not reasonably practicable to carry on the business of the limited partnership in conformity with the partnership agreement.
-518
+Under TBOC § 11.058(b), as amended in 2007 by 2007 H.B.
+1737, a winding up of a limited partnership is not required by the TBOC if the limited partnership agreement provides that withdrawal of the general partner does not require winding up of the limited partnership.